tabreturn/thonny-py5mode/README.md

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/04.02-install-plug-in.png)

-5. When you've restarted Thonny, select *py5 > Activate py5 mode for Thonny* -- this will download and extract JDK-11 into the Thonny user-config directory (`~/.config/Thonny` on Linux).
+5. When you've restarted Thonny, select *py5 > Activate py5 mode for Thonny* -- this will download, extract and setup JDK-11 for you (if you need to know: it's in the Thonny user-config directory, `~/.config/Thonny` on Linux).
 You'll have to activate this mode when you want to use py5 (but the download only happens on the first occasion).

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/05.01-activate-py5-mode.png)